Riemannian manifolds with Anosov geodesic flow do not have conjugate points: Introduction

 \section{Introduction}

-In \cite{Ano:69}, Anosov proved that geodesic flows of compact manifolds of negative curvature provide chaotic dynamical systems.
-These geodesic flows are called uniformly hyperbolic systems or simply ``Anosov" systems.
-When the manifold is not compact, but its curvature is negatively pinched (bounded between two negative constants), the same Anosov's argument showed that the geodesic flow is also Anosov (cf. \cite{Knieper}).
+In \cite{Ano:69}, Anosov demonstrated that geodesic flows on compact manifolds with negative curvature exhibit chaotic dynamical behavior, leading to what are known as uniformly hyperbolic systems or simply ``Anosov" systems.
+Anosov's argument extends to non-compact manifolds with negatively pinched curvature, where the geodesic flow remains Anosov (cf. \cite{Knieper}).

-In \cite{kli:74}, {Klingenberg} showed that compact manifolds with Anosov geodesic flow share several properties with manifolds whose curvature is negative.
-Among them, there are no conjugate points, the geodesic flow is ergodic, the periodic orbits are dense, the fundamental group has exponential growth and every closed geodesic has index $0$.
-For non-compact manifolds some of these results are not valid.
-However, when the volume is finite, in the outstanding paper \cite{man:87}, Mañé proved, using a Maslov Index that if the geodesic flow admits a continuous invariant Lagrangian subbundle, then there are no conjugate points.
-In particular, since the stable and unstable bundles are continuous, {invariant,} and Lagrangian, geodesic Anosov flows on manifolds of finite volume do not have conjugate points as well.
+In \cite{kli:74}, Klingenberg showed that compact manifolds with Anosov geodesic flows share several crucial properties with negatively curved manifolds.
+These properties include the absence of conjugate points, ergodicity of the geodesic flow, dense periodic orbits, exponential growth of the fundamental group, and zero index for every closed geodesic.
+While some of these results do not hold for non-compact manifolds, Ma\~n\'e's seminal paper \cite{man:87}, using the Maslov Index, established that if the geodesic flow admits a continuous invariant Lagrangian subbundle, then there are no conjugate points.
+Consequently, manifolds of finite volume and Anosov geodesic flow do not have conjugate points due to the continuity and invariance of stable and unstable bundles.

-{In the same paper, {Ma\~né} stated that complete non-compact manifolds with curvature bounded below do not have conjugate points, whenever the geodesic flow is Anosov.
-However, as mentioned in \cite[pp. 475-476]{Knieper}, Mañé's proof contains an error in the Proposition II.2 (see also \cite{Kni:18}).}
+Ma\~n\'e's assertion that complete non-compact manifolds of infinite volume with bounded curvature below do not possess conjugate points under Anosov geodesic flow was made in the same paper.
+However, as noted in \cite[pp. 475-476]{Knieper}, there is an error in Proposition II.2 of Ma\~n\'e's proof (also discussed in \cite{Kni:18}).
+Subsequently, the following conjecture emerged: \\ \ \\ \textbf{Conjecture:} If M is a non-compact complete Riemannian manifold with curvature bounded below and an Anosov geodesic flow, then M has no conjugate points.

-{Since then, the following Conjecture was raised:}\\ \ \\ { \textbf{Conjecture:} If $M$ is a non-compact complete Riemannian manifold with curvature bounded below whose geodesic flow is Anosov, then $M$ has no conjugate points.}\\ \ \\ {This problem has been studied recently.
-The most recent work to solve this problem is due to G. Knieper (cf. \cite{Kni:18}), who solved the problem by assuming three additional geometric conditions, which are, no strong recurrence, the existence of a compact set where all possible {conjugate points} only appear in this compact set and the existence of a geodesic without conjugate points.}